 And we will continue our outreach and research efforts, including greater attention to emerging technical trends so that we can anticipate new threats.
-Our online safety hub, the most advanced in the world, will continue to offer support to parents, educators, seniors and young people, as well as tailored resources for those in at-risk communities, including women, Aboriginal and Torres Strait Islander people, and members of the LGBTQI community.
+Our online safety hub, the most advanced in the world, will continue to offer support to parents, educators, seniors and young people, as well as tailored resources for those in at-risk communities, including women, Aboriginal and Torres Strait Islander people, and members of the LGBTIQ+ community.

 We must stay ahead of the curve.
 Otherwise, in particular, I fear for our kids.

-I fear that the connected devices we provide our children – not just phones and tablets, but dolls and toys and other products – will leave them increasingly vulnerable to a range of nasties, from scammers to bullies and even pedophiles.
+I fear that the connected devices we provide our children – not just phones and tablets, but dolls and toys and other products – will leave them increasingly vulnerable to a range of nasties, from scammers to bullies and even paedophiles.